-Professor David Henshall is the Director of the Centre.
-Henshall is a Professor of Molecular Physiology and Neuroscience at the Royal College of Surgeons (RCSI) in Ireland and his main interests lie in the causes and treatment of epilepsy.
+Professor David Henshall is the Director of FutureNeuro.
+He is a Professor of Molecular Physiology and Neuroscience at the Royal College of Surgeons (RCSI) in Ireland and his main interests lie in the causes and treatment of epilepsy.
 He is responsible for the overall running of the centre

-Prof Henshall is the Project Co-ordinator for EU FP7-funded project EpiMiRNA, which is looking to improve our understanding of the underlying causes of the epilepsy, and to open up new diagnostic and therapeutic pathways focusing on the role of microRNAs.
-He is also a Principal Investigator in INFANT, the Irish Centre for Fetal and Neonatal Translational Research.
+He was the Project Co-ordinator for EU FP7-funded project EpiMiRNA, which looked to improve our understanding of the underlying causes of epilepsy, and to open up new diagnostic and therapeutic pathways focusing on the role of microRNAs.
+He is also a Funded Investigator in INFANT, the Irish Centre for Fetal and Neonatal Translational Research.

 Prof Henshall has given over 100 invited lectures and authored over 150 publications and 10 book chapters.